ghuntley/trafficintersection/README.md

 # Unit Testing
 * This repository has been integrated with AppVeyor which performs builds of the solution after [every commit](https://ci.appveyor.com/project/ghuntley/trafficintersection) to ensure the builds are always green.
 In the root of this repository there is a file called [appveyor.yml](https://github.com/ghuntley/trafficintersection/blob/master/appveyor.yml) which controls the configuration.

 * A virtual clock that can be programmatically rewound or fast-forwarded is passed into the constructor of the TrafficLightController.
-It is specifically used to verify the that the state sequence is functions correctly whilst ensuring that the unit tests complete fast without having to wait a full 10 minutes on the system clock.
+It is specifically used to verify the that the state sequence is functioning correctly whilst ensuring that the unit tests complete fast without having to wait a full 10 minutes on the system clock.

 		xUnit.net console test runner (32-bit .NET 4.0.30319.42000)
 		Copyright (C) 2015 Outercurve Foundation.